PaulStapel/PaulStapel.github.io/content/Recipes/butter-lemon-pork.md

 ## Cooking plan
 - First, slice your pork belly into bite sized pieces and cover with a little salt, pepper and dried oregano.
-- Add some oil and 2 thin slices of butter to a heated pan.
+- Add some oil to a heated pan.
+For added crisp and brownness from your pork, use a cast iron pan.
-- When the butter has melted, add your pork belly to a pan and let it crisp properly.
+- Add your pork belly to a pan and let it crisp properly.
+Once it has browned, add in 2 thin slices of butter and keep cooking your pork until crisp.
+- Remove your pork and add in onion (in rings or slices).
+Leave it to brown for a while.
+For quick caramelisation, you may add some hot water to your pan and cover it with a lid.
+This way, your onion will come into contact with even more heat, quickening the process.
+This also prevents your onion from burning when you prepare the sauce.
 - In a sauce pan, add 2 thin slices of butter, a little bit of oil and your garlic.
 Stir it until it is fragrant and sauteed.
-- Once the pork is done, remove it from your pan and add onion (in rings or slices), leave it to brown a little while you further prepare your sauce.
+For this sauce, it is up to your own taste, so keep tasting while cooking it so that you can gauge how much of your ingredients to add.
 - To your sauce, add the ginger, lemon juice and more dried oregano.
+To sweeten your sauce and counteract the sourness, add in honey to taste.
 After that, add a little water and dark soy sauce for coloring.
-Reduce the sauce until it is thick (perhaps with some cornstarch added to quicken the process).
+Reduce the sauce until it is thick and keep adjusting your sauce until it is to your liking.
+If needed, you can add a cornstarch slurry to make it thicken faster.
 - Add the sauce, pork and onion into your pan and stir a little until everything is covered.

 ## ENJOY!